 - Click here to make a copy of the Google Script into your Google Drive.

-- Add the URL of your shared Google Drive folder or a file in Line #3 and the expiration date in Line #7 (use the YYYY-MM-DD HH:MM format).
+- Add the URL (link) of your shared Google Drive folder or any file hosted on Google Drive in Line #3 and put expiration date in Line #7 (remember to use the YYYY-MM-DD HH:MM format).

-- Go to Run -> Start and authorize the auto-expiry script to run at the specified time.
+- Go to the Run menu, choose Start and authorize the auto-expiry script to run at the specified time.
 This is open-source Google Script and none of your data is shared with anyone.

 That’s it.
-You can exit the Google Script page and it will automatically disable the sharing options for that file /folder at the given date and time.
+You can close the Google Script editor window and it will automatically disable the sharing options for the specified file or Drive folder at the specified date and time.
 You can even specify sub-folders that are anywhere in the Drive Tree.